zhixin9001/2021-SAA/note/tips.md

 - Amazon Inspector, security assessments help you check for unintended network accessibility of your Amazon EC2 instances and for vulnerabilities on those EC2 instances
 - AWS WAF is a web application firewall service, Geo match conditions
     - specifies the IP addresses that you want to allow through
+    - AWS WAF is tightly integrated with Amazon CloudFront, the Application Load Balancer (ALB), Amazon API Gateway, and AWS AppSync
 - macie, private data
 - AWS Shield， ddos
 - Service control policies (SCPs)